BICYCLE AND MOTORCYCLE POLICY

-The university assumes no responsibility for the care and protection of any bicycles/motorcycles or attached accessories or contents at any time the bicycle/motorcycle is operated or parked on campus.
+The University assumes no responsibility for the care and protection of any bicycles/motorcycles or attached accessories or contents at any time the bicycle/motorcycle is operated or parked on a campus.

 Failure to comply with these rules and regulations will result in impoundment of bicycles/motorcycles, fines and towing.
-Neither the university nor its representatives will be held liable for any damage that occurs during removal or impoundment procedures.
-Bicycles will be removed or impounded by the University Police Department or University Safety Department and assessed a $25 fine.
-Motorcycles will be towed by the Department of Parking Management and assessed a $70 fine.
+Neither the University nor its representatives will be held liable for any damage that occurs during removal or impoundment procedures.
+Bicycles will be removed or impounded by the University Police Department and assessed a $25 fine.
+Motorcycles will be towed by the Department of Parking Management and assessed a $100 fine.

-A bicycle/motorcycle may be claimed with proof of ownership at the Department of Parking Management or by contacting the University Police Department after 5 p.m.
-After 60 days, unclaimed bicycles may be disposed of or auctioned.
+Motorcycles may be claimed with proof of ownership at the Department of Parking Management, and bicycles may be claimed with proof of ownership by contacting the University Police Department during regular business hours, Monday-Friday, 8 a.m. - 5 p.m.
+After 5 p.m., all motorcycles/bicycles must be claimed at the University Police Department with proof of ownership.
+After 60 days, unclaimed bicycles may be disposed of or auctioned off.

 Permit Cost - $20 per academic year